Critical balance in magnetohydrodynamic, rotating and stratified turbulence: towards a universal scaling conjecture: Introduction

 Ability to support both linear waves and nonlinear interactions is ubiquitous in natural systems.
 Wave turbulence is, therefore, a very generic situation in such systems when dissipation coefficients are small and energy injected at some system-specific scale has to be dissipated at much smaller scales \citep{Zakharov92}.
 Theory of turbulence is concerned with the ways in which the energy is transferred from large (injection) to small (dissipation) scales and, consequently, with the structure of the fluctuations in the intervening scale range.

 A common property of many such systems is the presence of some mean field that introduces a special direction.
 Examples are plasmas embedded in a mean magnetic field, rotating fluids and stably stratified fluids with a mean temperature or density gradient (in real systems usually in the direction of gravity).
 Both linear and nonlinear physics is affected by the mean field: turbulent fluctuations in such systems tend to display a high degree of anisotropy.
-The typical wave numbers parallel and perpendicular to the special direction associated with the mean field often satisfy $\kpar\ll\kperp$, while the wave dispersion relation is of the form \beq \omega = \kpar v(\kperp). \eeq For Alfv\'en waves in magnetohydrodynamics (MHD), $v=v_A$, the Alfv\'en speed,\footnote{More generally, low-frequency waves in magnetised plasmas satisfy the gyrokinetic dispersion relation, which is also of the form \exref{dr_gen} \citep{Howes06}.} for inertial waves in rotating fluids, $v=2\Omega/\kperp$, where $\Omega$ is the rotation frequency.
+The typical wave numbers parallel and perpendicular to the special direction associated with the mean field often satisfy $\kpar\ll\kperp$, while the wave dispersion relation is of the form \beq \omega = \kpar v(\kperp). \eeq For Alfv\'en waves in magnetohydrodynamics (MHD), $v=v_A$, the Alfv\'en speed, for inertial waves in rotating fluids, $v=2\Omega/\kperp$, where $\Omega$ is the rotation frequency.
 Our arguments will apply directly to these two cases; in stratified turbulence, $\kpar\gg\kperp$, so the roles of $\kpar$ and $\kperp$ are reversed and certain adjustments to the general argument will be needed --- they are explained in \secref{sec_strat}.
+Note that low-frequency waves in magnetised plasmas generally satisfy the gyrokinetic dispersion relation, which is also of the form \exref{dr_gen} \citep{Howes06} and of which the Alfv\'en-wave dispersion relation is a large-scale limiting case.